mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 In my own game making model students picked missions from a choice of printed resources.
 There were four colour themed categories of missions. _Game mechanics_ are features to do with the actions of the game. _Game space_ patterns address the layout of the game. _Game polish_ patterns involve adding music, backgrounds, graphics and story elements.
 Finally _System and Challenge_ patterns look at how different elements interact to create challenge in the game.
 An example of a game mechanic design pattern follows. -->

-## Responses to Challenges
+## Existing responses to challenges

-### Suggestions from UK reports

-As outline in the introduction varied reports have suggested similar recommendation for school practice.
+The scope of this section needs clarifying.
+While this study takes place in a non-formal setting, the overall scope of the research questions address, in particular the development of computational fluency, is also relevant to formal settings.
+Thus, some of the following sections do then address formal provision.

+Several reports have produced recommendation for school practice.
+Some of which are particularly relevant to this study's focus on supporting a project-based approach to making a digital game.
+These recommendations and evaluation of their uptake is integrated in the following sections.

+### Digital projects as an inclusive pedaogogy
-The RSA report [] built on a previous report focused on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].

-The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE (a general exam for 16 year olds before they progress to more specialised study) exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.
+Livingstone's [@livingstone_next_2011] report focused on providing the UK games and animation industry with new talent, recommended that to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to take digital-related subjects.

+The After the Reboot report [@waite_pedagogy_2017], suggested game making as a way of increasing engagement in the process of coding.
+The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.

+WHERE FOR THIS??
+Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
+It provides: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.

-Research on inclusive approaches to digital media production  explored, outlined in Chapter 2, highlights the value of authentic projects, end products which incorporate personal creativity, and processes which incorporate a building of sense of community participation.
+Research on inclusive approaches to digital media production explored,  highlights the value of authentic projects, end products which incorporate personal creativity, and processes which incorporate a building of sense of community participation.
 While there is a broad consensus on how to address these issue of exclusion from computing cultures which align with the techniques of project-based learning (PBL) project work, there are contextual challenges to applying these in schools contexts.
 Resnick and Rusk outline key significant challenges [-@resnick_coding_2020] including the lack of meaningful contexts, lack of time allocated preventing project approaches, and an over-reliance on rote instruction.
 ADD ANOTHER SOURCE HERE.

-**Games in Schools**

-THIS IS INTRO - SO DEVELOP OR DROP IT
-The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
-The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.
-Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
-It provides: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.